Effect of the 2004 Indian Ocean earthquake on Indonesia

-Indonesia was the first country to be seriously affected by the earthquake and tsunami created by the 2004 Indian Ocean earthquake on 26 December 2004, swamping the northern and western coastal areas of Sumatra, and the smaller outlying islands off Sumatra.
+Indonesia was the first country to be seriously affected by the 2004 Indian Ocean earthquake and tsunami on 26 December 2004, swamping the northern and western coastal areas of Sumatra, and the smaller outlying islands off Sumatra.
 Nearly all the casualties and damage took place within the province of Aceh.
 The time of arrival of the tsunami was between 15 and 30 minutes after the deadly earthquake.

-According to the country's National Disaster Relief Coordination Agency, around 130,000 people were dead and 37,063 were missing.
+According to the country's National Disaster Relief Coordination Agency, around 130,000 people were dead and 37,063 were missing; deaths included 126,602 in Aceh and 130 in North Sumatra.
 In addition, the UN estimated that 655,000 people were homeless and sheltering in scattered refugee camps across the province.

-As of January 23, 2005 the Health Ministry reported 173,981 dead while the Social Affairs Ministry registered 114,978 killed.
-On 25 January 2005 Health Minister Siti Fadilah Supari updated the estimated death total to 220,000.
-On 7 April 2005 the estimated number of missing was reduced by more than 50,000 giving a final total of 167,540 dead and missing.
+The tsunami was as high as 51 meters (167 feet) in the area closest to the epicenter of the earthquake.
+Like most extremely deadly tsunamis, the tsunami was much more destructive than the earthquake that preceded it.